 Khadesia Howell is a Ph.D. student at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
-Her interests include the intersection of health policy and ethics/bioethics, public health policy, women’s health, the social determinants of health, and vulnerable populations.
+Her interests include the intersection of health policy and ethics/bioethics, public health policy, women’s health, the social determinants of health, drug policy, the intersection of race and technology, health consolidation, domestic migration, anti-displacement policy, and vulnerable populations.

 Prior to joining Pardee RAND, she was the policy and legislative coordinator at the Florida Department of Health’s Division of Disease Control and Health Protection.
 She previously worked in the department as a state health improvement plan liaison and as a patient access specialist with Capital Regional Medical Center in Tallahassee.
 She has an M.P.H. from Florida Agricultural and Mechanical University and a B.A. from the University of Tennessee, Knoxville.

 Khadesia Howell, Alexandria Washington, Paula M. Williams, Arlesia L. Mathis, John S. Luque, "Medical Marijuana Policy Reform Reaches Florida: A Scoping Review," Florida Public Health Review, 16, 2019